momiji15/dscott/content/blog/2019-01-13-new-year-new-ish-goals.md

 I am currently at 59% and am currently doing the Working with Dates and Times in R course.
 Unless something crazy happens, I think I will be able to finish this goal by the end of the year.

 ### 5. Learn what I need to learn to be competitive for data scientist jobs
 I am all about keeping my options open.
 On top of Data Camp, I am doing some online math courses and I will take a Coursera course or two this summer.
 Going to rstudio::conf() last year, Hadley Wickham's visit to my school, and talking to some friends who are data scientists has really been helpful on helping me pave a learning path to be competitive for jobs.
-I feel that the community of R users are a very supportive community so I'm just going to keep to the path and see what happens!
+I feel that the community of R users is a very supportive community so I'm just going to keep to the path and see what happens!

 Now that I got that out of the way, here's my one and only grad school goal.